wombleton/gitlaw-nz/acts/N/New Zealand Railways Corporation Act 1981.md

     *   (m) makes or procures to be made to any employee, or to any agent of the Corporation, or in any document delivered to any such employee or agent, any false statement respecting the age or occupation of any person, or respecting any other matter on which the charge for any ticket is dependent,---

-    that person commits an offence and shall, in respect of each offence, be liable on summary conviction to imprisonment for a term not exceeding 6 months, or to a fine not exceeding $2,000\.
+    that person commits an offence and shall, in respect of each offence, be liable on conviction to imprisonment for a term not exceeding 6 months, or to a fine not exceeding $2,000\.

     (2) If any person knowingly does, or causes or procures to be done, any of the following things,---